-We’re committed to making our exhibitions, collection, building, programs, and services accessible to all visitors, through designated parking, assistive listening, wheelchair accessibility, and more.
+We’re committed to making our exhibitions, collection, building, programs, web site, and services accessible to all visitors, through designated parking, assistive listening, wheelchair accessibility, descriptive text tags, and more.

 Specific accessible parking spaces are located near the main entrance, at the center pathway in the parking lot.
 If you need special assistance from the parking lot to the entrance, please call 631-283-2118 x109 and we’ll make the necessary arrangements.